 Edinburgh is one of the best cities to live in as it has everything to offer including some of the best destinations, green spaces and hiking routes around the city.
-A port city, Edinburgh has some magnificent seaside town beauty with vibrant vibes of a modern world city.
-Edinburgh frequently earns recognition as it has low crime rates and a high level of employment and educational opportunities making it one of the best cities in the UK for young professionals and families.
+A port city, Edinburgh has some magnificent seaside towns beauty with vibrant vibes of a modern world city.
+Edinburgh frequently earns recognition as it has low crime rates and a high level of employment and educational opportunities making it one of the best places in the UK for young professionals and families.

 It also boasts of hosting the best cultural services and art celebrations in the form of the Edinburgh Fringe Festival.
 If you are looking to live in a place filled with a rich heritage, welcoming people, excellent career opportunities and a flourishing economy, Edinburgh is the best place for you.

 - Excellent employment opportunities making it an exciting place to live and work.